Anchoring effect: Experimental findings

+The anchoring effect was also found to be present in a study in the Journal of Behavioral Finance in relation to stock purchase behavior.
+The study found that when using an app-based stock brokerage, an investor’s first stock purchase price serves as an anchor for future stock purchases.
+The findings indicate that when investors start by making only a small stock purchase, they end up with less accumulated investments in the long run.

+Characteristics

 Difficulty of avoiding

 Various studies have shown that anchoring is very difficult to avoid.
 For example, in one study students were given anchors that were wrong.
 They were asked whether Mahatma Gandhi died before or after age 9, or before or after age 140.
 Clearly neither of these anchors can be correct, but when the two groups were asked to suggest when they thought he had died, they guessed significantly differently (average age of 50 vs. average age of 67).

 Other studies have tried to eliminate anchoring much more directly.
 In a study exploring the causes and properties of anchoring, participants were exposed to an anchor and asked to guess how many physicians were listed in the local phone book.
 In addition, they were explicitly informed that anchoring would "contaminate" their responses, and that they should do their best to correct for that.
 A control group received no anchor and no explanation.
 Regardless of how they were informed and whether they were informed correctly, all of the experimental groups reported higher estimates than the control group.
-Thus, despite being expressly aware of the anchoring effect, participants were still unable to avoid it.
-A later study found that even when offered monetary incentives, people are unable to effectively adjust from an anchor.
+Thus, despite being expressly aware of the anchoring effect, most participants were still unable to avoid it.
+A later study found that even when offered monetary incentives, most people are unable to effectively adjust from an anchor.

+Although it has been found through many research and experiments that attempt to mitigate the decision heuristic of anchoring bias is either marginally significant or not successful at all, it can be found that the consider-the-opposite (COS strategy) has been the most reliable in mitigating the anchoring bias (Adame, 2016).
+In short, the COS strategy is proposed to an individual by asking them to consider the possibilities the opposite of their perceptions and beliefs.
+Therefore, depriving the individual of their preexisting attitudes and limiting the decision bias.